On this page

 Overview

-In this tutorial we will show how to report details of Curity Alarms to cloud monitoring systems.
-Our solution will use AWS and consist of the following steps:
+This tutorial shows how to report details of Curity Alarms to cloud monitoring systems.
+The solution uses AWS and consists of the following steps:

 - A custom plugin receives alarm information from Curity